SerdarMustafa1/applecottagecreetown.co.uk/content/home.md

 ---
 title: "Apple Cottage, Creetown"
-description: "Energy‑smart three‑bed home with annex, EV charging & landscaped gardens."
+description: "Recently renovated three‑bed with annex, EV charging & landscaped gardens."
 ---

-Welcome to Apple Cottage — a thoughtfully upgraded three‑bedroom home with a versatile annex office, landscaped south‑facing gardens, and private parking.
-Set in the friendly village of Creetown near the Solway Firth and Galloway Forest Park, the property blends character with modern efficiency.
+Welcome to Apple Cottage — a recently renovated three‑bedroom home with a versatile annex office, landscaped south‑facing gardens, and private parking.
+Set in the friendly village of Creetown near the Solway Firth and Galloway Forest Park, the property blends character with modern efficiency and true move‑in convenience.

+- Fully renovated inside in 2025: fresh paint and décor throughout
+- New luxury carpets and LVT flooring across the home
+- Electrics updated and renewed inside and out for scalability
+- New composite external doors
 - EPC rating B with efficient heating and double glazing
 - Bright lounge, dining kitchen, and conservatory with garden outlook
 - Three comfortable bedrooms and two bathrooms